-Recently, a new need has arisen, how to control Milight devices through Rflink to be able to integrate them into my home automation system and, in this way, be able to automate them, create macros and routines, manage them from the mobile, from Google Assistant (Google Home ), etc.
+Recently a new need has arisen, how to control Milight devices through Rflink to be able to integrate them into my home automation system and, in this way, be able to automate them, create macros and routines, manage them from the mobile, from Google Assistant (Google Home ), etc.

 The interesting thing about this system is its extraordinary low price; When controlling a bulb with things like Z-Wave (which I also use) it costs about € 40 for the module that controls the bulb, plus the controller we use (between € 50 and many euros), plus the remote control, plus the bulb in Yes (and even so we will need more things if we want to control it from the mobile or from the internet), it turns out that the Milight system only needs a special bulb, which includes the 2.4ghz receiver, and a remote control that can control several bulbs, and all for about € 10 which costs each item (practically what an LED bulb costs).
 We want to control it from the mobile phone or from the internet… no problem, we add a little gadget (called wifi bridge) and download the free App that allows us to control it both from inside and outside the home.

-Said and done, I have gotten to work and since this afternoon I can control from my computer the Milight lights that I have around the house (four RGBW bulbs, a strip of RGBW LEDs in the living room and several RGB strips in a glazed area that we have in the patio, where we spend a lot of time.
+Said and done, I have got down to work and since this afternoon I can already control the Milight lights that I have around the house from the computer (four RGBW bulbs, a strip of RGBW LEDs in the living room and several RGB strips in a glazed area that we have on the patio, where we spend a lot of time.

 This entry is pending completion.
 Subscribe if you want to be among the first to know when it is available.